alhog/Geometric-Shards-Rollups-/README.md

 1. Use scatter plots, line plots, or custom shapes to represent shards.
 2. Highlight connections between shards (edges).
 3. Add labels, colors, and legends for clarity.

+*Parallel processing will allow us to perform computations concurrently, leveraging multiple CPU cores or threads.*

+Here's how we can structure the module:
+1. **Initialize Parallel Environment**:
+   - Use Julia's built-in multi-threading capabilities.
+   - Set the number of threads based on available resources.

+2. **Parallelize Computations**:
+   - Identify computationally intensive tasks (e.g., geometric transformations, spatial queries).
+   - Use `@threads` or other parallel constructs to distribute work across threads.

+4. **Usage**:
+   - In your main program, import the `ParallelProcessing` module.
+   - Load your Geobloks data (geometric entities).
+   - Invoke `process_geometric_data_parallel(data)` to parallelize computations.

 ## **Geometric Security**:
    - Guard against attacks.